ScottJaps/GraphingCalculator/README.txt

 	It uses various methods for calculating common mathematical functions to about 6 decimal accuracy in most cases It does not use the standard java math library at all

-Stack.java and StdDraw.java
+StdDraw.java
-	These are libraries written by Robert Sedgewick and Kevin Wayne for Algorithms, 4th edition and released under the GNU General Public License
+	This is a ibrarary written by Robert Sedgewick and Kevin Wayne for Algorithms, 4th edition and released under the GNU General Public License
 	You can find a link to the site here : http://algs4.cs.princeton.edu/home/ Just to be clear, I did not write or modify these libraries.